Stephanie Dowrick: Publishing and The Women's Press

 Dowrick was an editor and publisher at George G. Harrap and Co., London, the New English Library, and Triad Paperbacks.

-In 1977, Dowrick co-founded the independent feminist publishing house, The Women's Press, from her home in East London, which was financially backed by entrepreneur Naim Attallah.
+In 1977, Dowrick co-founded the independent feminist publishing house, The Women's Press, from her home in East London, with financial backing from entrepreneur Naim Attallah.

 The Women's Press was "a political press" explicitly linked with the Women's Movement.
 Along with Virago publishers, founded by Australian Carmen Callil, The Women's Press was the largest feminist publisher in the English language during the key period of the second wave of the women's liberation movement, largely considered to have run from 1969 to the mid-1980s.

 Among the first books published by The Women's Press in 1978 were titles by Alice Munro (Lives of Girls and Women), Sylvia Townsend Warner (Lolly Willowes: or, The loving huntsman), and Michèle Roberts (A Piece of the Night).